xiix0/scam/README.md

-Why is it that we rejoice at a birth and grieve at a funeral?
-It is because we are not the person involved.
+The human race is a race of cowards; and I am not only marching in that procession but carrying a banner.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain